risc0/risc0/docs/metal-optimization-progress.md

   stabilize non-dual full Metal.
 The serial suite still failed with `Poly check failed` in `div`, `divu`, and `lh`, so command-buffer batching is unlikely to be the only root cause.
+- The branch now has a narrower opt-in eval-check verifier:
+  `RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1`.
+It runs the Metal eval-check kernel, computes the same check buffer with `evalCheckCpu` from the same pinned inputs, and reports the first mismatch.
+With `RISC0_RV32IM_METAL_EVAL_CHECK=1`, the 20-run focused `sltiu` loop failed at row 5568 col 0 with `1869206222 vs 201529409`.
+This confirms the bug is in the Metal eval-check output itself, not only in later proof verification.
 - The guest `risc0-zkvm-methods-cpp-crates` `blst_*` link failure was caused by the guest C compiler being set to the RISC-V GCC while `AR` was left unset on macOS.
 The `cc` crate fell back to `/usr/bin/ar`, producing a 96-byte empty